mirajavora/blog.mirajavora.com/content/blog/2012-08-04-deep-dive-into-asp.net-bundling-and-minification.markdown

 date: 2012-08-04 21:50:00 +0000
 comments: true
 summary: "In the previous post, I went on about how to use System.Web.Optimization library to minimize your page load times.
 However, the new library offers quite a lot of extensibility and even if you don’t want to use the default minification, you can still use the framework."
-categories: [C#, MVC, Bundling, CSS, Javascript, Visual Studio]
+tags: [C#, MVC, Bundling, CSS, Javascript, Visual Studio]
 ---

 In the previous post, I went on about how to use System.Web.Optimization library to minimize your page load times.
 However, the new library offers quite a lot of extensibility and even if you don’t want to use the default minification, you can still use the framework.